Professionals in supply chain field can deepen their knowledge with specialty master's program

 The Rutgers online Master of Science in Supply Chain Management is designed to to deepen the knowledge of people who are currently working in the area of supply chain management by providing them with intense instruction in such fundamentals as supply chain strategy, global logistics management and Lean Six Sigma.

 Created with the insightful input of industry giants whose businesses depend on strong, efficient supply chain management, this specialty master's degree at Rutgers Business School can be finished in a year or can be done at a slower pace and completed over seven years.

-Rudy Leuschner, curriculum coordinator for the Masters in Supply Chain Management Program, answered some questions about who is best suited for the program and how it was developed:
+Rudi Leuschner, curriculum coordinator for the Masters in Supply Chain Management Program, answered some questions about who is best suited for the program and how it was developed: